Adversarr/tinygs/README.md

 # tinygs: Reconstruct your scene with 3DGS in seconds.

+🚀 We updated our system with VGGT as initial and float16 training support!

 tinygs is a lightweight library for reconstructing 3D scenes with 3DGS in seconds.

 Features: